New Ford Mustang GTD variant shreds Nürburgring in 6:40:835 minutes

 The Mustang GTD was the first car from an American company to beat the seven-minute mark at the track.
 The regular GTD’s best lap time of 6:52:072 was achieved in 2025.

-That time was later surpassed by the Chevrolet Corvette ZR1X, with a time of 6:49.275 minutes.
+That time was later surpassed by the Chevrolet Corvette ZR1X, which became the fastest American car at the track with a time of 6:49.275 minutes.

-So the folks at Ford made an even more bonkers version of the top-of-the-line ‘Stang, the Mustang GTD Competition.
+Now, the folks at Ford took back the crown from the ZR1X.
+They made an even more bonkers version of the top-of-the-line ‘Stang, the Mustang GTD Competition, and brought it to the ‘Ring for the latest record.

 The previous GTD and the current GTD Competition lap times were achieved by Ford Racing and Multimatic factory driver Dirk Müller.